Desert Diamond Casino lands naming deal for Glendale arena

 The online recruiting company Jobing.com paid $1 million a year for the naming rights when it signed a 10-year deal in 2006, according to Phoenix Business Journal.

-The City of Glendale built the $220 million multi-purpose arena in 2002 for the Phoenix Coyotes NHL franchise.
-The hockey team left the arena at the end of the 2021-2022 season last April when the City of Glendale refused to renew the team's lease.
-The Coyotes in February signed a deal to play at Arizona State University's all-purpose arena at least through 2025.
+The City of Glendale built the $220 million multi-purpose arena in 2002 for the Arizona Coyotes NHL franchise.
+The hockey team left the arena in June after the City of Glendale refused to renew the team's lease at the end of the 2021-22 season that wrapped up in April.
+The Coyotes in February signed a deal to play at Arizona State University's all-purpose Mullett Arena at least through 2025.

+Glendale City Manager Kevin Phelps said the city has brought in HLK Architects, which specializes in arenas and stadiums, to make as much as $50 million in improvements to the arena including upgrading and building out new premium areas and food and beverage areas.
+Construction could begin early next year, he said.

+With the Coyotes out of the picture, the city now reaps the full rewards from the naming agreement, Phelps said.
+The money will help the city offset its annual $5.3 million budget to operate the arena.

+"They are literally in the (West Gate) Entertainment District with an incredible, sizeable investment," Phelps said "The fact that they are really close, they can leverage that proximity so much easier."

+"What really attracted us to Desert Diamond, it wasn't just about putting the name on the building," he added.
+"They have a sincere desire to see the entertainment district grow, expand and thrive because they know that as the entertainment gets better, it will equate to more success to their operation, as well."

-With the hockey team gone, the arena will have more flexibility to book entertainment acts, which Bean said will be a boon to the Tohono O'odham's flagship casino.
+With the hockey team gone, the arena will have more flexibility to book concerts, which Bean said will be a boon to the Tohono O'odham's casino.

-"We believe with the Coyotes having vacated the arena, we will be able to have even more entertainment there than previously," he said.
+"We will be able to have even more entertainment there than previously," he said.
 "The goal is to provide and bring more entertainment to the arena and that will bring more people (to the casino)."

-Desert Diamond, which has been in business for 29 years, has four casinos including its casino and hotel on South Nogales Highway.
+Desert Diamond, which has been in business for 29 years, has four casinos including its casino and hotel on South Nogales Highway in Tucson.

-Bean said the arena will undergo some facilities upgrades to improve the guest experience, although he did not have details.
-ASM officials and Glendale city officials could not be reached for comment.

-Upcoming concerts at the arena include The Killers on Sunday, Aug.
-28; Alan Jackson on Sept.
-30; and Pepe Aguilar on Nov.
-4. For tickets and more information, visit gilariverarena.com.
+Desert Diamond Arena is the state's second largest arena behind downtown Phoenix's Footprint Center, which is home to the Phoenix Suns and Phoenix Mercury professional basketball teams.

 Contact reporter Cathalena E. Burch at cburch@tucson.com.
 On Twitter @Starburch